MattStockton/quicksearch-linkedin/README.md

 5. The Chrome extension itself was copied to the ./build/chrome\_extension directory.
 In Chrome, go to the [Settings](chrome://settings/), click 'Extensions' and check the 'Developer Mode' checkbox.
 6. Then, click 'Load unpacked extension...' and choose the chrome\_extension directory inside of the ./build directory (Make sure to select the one in ./build and not the root, since that is the one on which the template configuration has been applied)

 Hopefully, you're good to try it now.
-Otherwise, you can just download my version from the Chrome store (see below).
+Otherwise, you can just download my version from the [Chrome store](https://chrome.google.com/webstore/detail/quick-search-for-linkedin/cbfdmjbhblgflmnjjfhhmnndgneeiomn) (see below).
 If you have any problems send me an email: mattstockton@gmail.com

 ## See Quick Search for LinkedIn™ in action

-Coming soon...
+If you want to install this extension from the Chrome store, you can find it [here](https://chrome.google.com/webstore/detail/quick-search-for-linkedin/cbfdmjbhblgflmnjjfhhmnndgneeiomn)

 ## The Future